Introduction to rasterio & atlite#

 To calculate the mask for the exclusion container (i.e. which cells are not excluded), we can use the shape_availability() function, which takes as arguments:

-• a geometry (e.g. country shape) within which to calculate available areas
+a geometry (e.g. country shape) within which to calculate available areas, and

 from atlite.gis import shape_availability

-Since the excluder is in crs=3035, we should also convert to geometry of Portucal to excluder.crs first.
+Since the excluder is given in crs=3035, we should also convert the geometry of Portugal to excluder.crs first.

 shape = countries.to_crs(excluder.crs).loc[["PT"]].geometry